OpenReferralUK/human-services/pages/Data/UseOfTaxonomies.md

 All directories should use these CURIEs for national/international vocabularies:

 -   esdCircumstance: - the LGA's [Circumstances List](http://id.esd.org.uk/list/circumstances) from "electronic service deliver" work.
-We'd normally only expect this to be used for service eligibility
+This is used for individual circumstances.
+We'd normally only expect this to be used for service eligibility.
+The CURIE esdCircumstance can be expanded to the URI stub http://id.esd.org.uk/circumstance/

+- esdCircumstanceCollection: - the LGA's [Circumstances List](http://id.esd.org.uk/list/circumstances) from "electronic service deliver" work.
+This is used for collections of circumstances like a set of age ranges or chronic illnesses, so shoukld only be used if you're describing the whole collection.
+The CURIE esdCircumstanceCollection can be expanded to the URI stub http://id.esd.org.uk/circumstanceCollection/

 -   esdNeed: the LGA's [Needs List](http://id.esd.org.uk/list/needs) from "electronic service deliver" work.
-We would not normally expect this to be used to tag individual records
+We would not normally expect this to be used to tag individual records.
+The CURIE esdNeed can be expanded to the URI stub http://id.esd.org.uk/need/

--   esdServiceType: - the LGA [Services List](http://id.esd.org.uk/list/services) from "electronic service deliver" work
+-   esdServiceType: - the LGA [Services List](http://id.esd.org.uk/list/services) from "electronic service deliver" work.
+The CURIE esdServiceType can be expanded to the URI stub http://id.esd.org.uk/service/

 -   openEligibility: - [OpenEligibility list](https://github.com/auntbertha/openeligibility/blob/master/taxonomy)  of "human services" and "human situations"